kaijiaxu/deepgramHackCambridge/README.md

 # ProcastiPoint!
 ![Screenshot](img/usage.jpg)

+## Features
+Creates presentation automatically and in realtime as the demonstrator presents.
+There are 5 modes in this version, switched by key operation.
+* <kbd>w</kbd> - Word Cloud, updates word cloud realtime, size of word increases by the number of times it is spoken.
+(Default)
+* <kbd>t</kbd> - Text.
+Automatically creates list of bullet points.
+* <kbd>l</kbd> - Translation.
+Translates spoken English into Russian text in bullet points.
+* <kbd>q</kbd> - Quotation.
+Present quote together with an image of the auther.
+* <kbd>i</kbd> - Image.
+Show image of the keyword.
 ## Inspiration
 Coursework at Cambridge is tough, so we strived to make a program that made presentations easier.
 Our program creates a slodeshow on the fly using DeepGram's API.